 It is hereby specifically recognized that it is within the sole discretion of the Laingsburg Board of Education to reduce educational programs, curriculum, and staff.
+In the event the Board determines that it is necessary to reduce staff for the following school year, affected staff shall be notified by May 16.
 The Board may so act in accordance with the provisions listed below and subject to expressed provisions of the Master Agreement between the Laingsburg Education Association and the Board of Education of the Laingsburg Community Schools.